 Why Information Literacy in your Classroom?

-Our Information Literacy class sessions are designed to teach students how to search, evaluate, and use information as well as how to use the library effectively and independently.
+Our Information Literacy program is designed to teach students how to search, evaluate, and use information as well as how to use the library effectively and independently.
 Helping students develop their information literacy skills early in their college career will allow them to continue to use them during their undergraduate years at the College of St. Benedict/St. John’s University, graduate school, careers, and throughout their lives.

 Contact a Librarian

 Faculty, staff, current students, and members of the Benedictine communities at SJU and CSB may request Information Literacy services.
 Schedule a library instruction through our Library Instruction Menu or contact a librarian directly.
 For more information call Sarah Gewirtz at CSB Clemens Library (#5802), or send an e-mail to firstname.lastname@example.org.